+According to a truck operating report, costs have increased by between 3% and 4.6% in the past year, depending on vehicle type.
 Unlike capital fixed costs for asset acquisition, depreciation and overheads (which are fixed for each budget cycle), fleet maintenance costs are variable.
 As a constantly moving target, they can be impacted by a number of factors, including the types of assets within your operation, the cost of parts and supplies, warranty coverage and even elements out of your control such as road conditions and the weather.

 Understanding the fleet maintenance costs that you can control and adopting practices to reduce expenses in your operation isn’t an insurmountable task.

 These five steps will help get you started on the right path.

 1. Improve communications amongst ALL stakeholders

 Open channels of communication are important in every aspect of any successful business.
 In fleet maintenance operations, this interaction should incorporate essential departments, drivers, shop supervisors, technicians, parts and outside service providers.